Pilot Relief

 Maybe it didn’t smell this morning, but when you are essentially spraying the inside of your glider and leaving it to evaporate off every weekend for the next 20 years, it does.
 I’ve had some gliders smell pretty awful without the help of mice.
 If the glider smells like pee, there is a problem.

 If you can smell it, something is leaking.
-There was a question I saw on Facebook from a towpilot, “I can smell the exhaust is that a problem?”
+I came across a question on Facebook from a towpilot: “I can smell the exhaust, is that a problem?”
 I think the odor is a good sign that there is a leak.

 Pee freezes

 It’s probably not a surprise, and you already know this.
-But it is a surprise if there is a low spot in your system and the tube freezes.
-Imagine your catheter inflating like a balloon and trying to stop mid pee.
-It’s like a cartoon in slow motion but quickly speeds up as it gets closer to the ultimate cockpit water balloon fight.
-Where you lose.
+However, it's surprising if there is a low spot in your system and the tube freezes.
+Imagine your catheter inflating like a balloon and trying to stop mid-pee.
+It’s like a cartoon in slow motion, but quickly speeds up as it gets closer to the ultimate cockpit water balloon fight, where you lose.

 Going pee

-Now only if it was as easy as going into your own private thrown room.
-But it’s not, it’s hot, it’s bumpy, it’s cold, you have to continue to fly the glider, continue to look for traffic.
-Either you are going during cruise while you are looking for the next thermal or you go while thermalling and continuously trying to stay centered and figure out when to leave.
-Everyone has their preference; it is more of a matter of when you are willing to take the distraction.
+Now, only if it were as easy as going into your own private throne room, but it’s not.
+It’s hot, it’s bumpy, it’s cold.
+You have to continue to fly the glider and keep an eye out for traffic.
+Either you are doing it while on a cruise and searching for the next thermal, or you're thermalling and trying to stay centered while figuring out when to leave.
+Everyone has their preference; it is more about when you are willing to take the distraction.

-The system that you want will have to be what you find to be easy to operate and works well for your body.
+The system you choose will be the one that you find easy to operate and that works well for your body.
 Always practice in the privacy of your bathtub first.
-Next week I will discuss the different systems that I have seen, used, and installed.
-Remember to have an open discussion with your A&P before you get the drill gun out.
+Also, remember to have an open discussion with your A&P before you get the drill gun out.

 Banner photo by Bo Michalowski